In addition to being an eyesore, leaking ceilings can cause major problems around your home. Here’s how to identify and stop your ceiling leaks.

 Once you know the general location of your leak, it’s time to find the exact source and fix it.
 Here’s how:

-Begin by looking for obvious signs of roof deterioration.
+- Roof Leaks: Begin by looking for obvious signs of roof deterioration.
 Use a wire to mark any holes or cracks so you can find them on the outside of your roof.
 This will help you identify the affected portion of your roof during repairs.
 If there’s no obvious damage, inspect your attic ceilings and walls for water stains or trails.
 Trace any sign of running water back to its source and mark the area.
 If there is no visible damage, the cause of your leak is likely due to a problem with your flashing, shingles or vent gaskets.
 Gain access to your roof and inspect the leaking area.
 Replace any damaged or deteriorated areas.
 Sometimes plugging roof leaks isn’t DIY-able.
 Leaks in unusual locations or related to major structural damage are best left to the pros.
 Tackling major repairs can cause additional leaks and threaten the safety of your home.

 If your leak is directly below your bathroom, plumbing fixtures like toilets and showers are likely to blame.

 Survey your bathroom to identify your fixtures’ drains in relation to your leak.
 Mark off the affected portion of your ceiling and remove it to get a better look at your leak.
 Be sure to avoid cutting into joists, wires and other pipes.
-Remove the damaged dry wall section and look for signs of leakage.
+Remove the damaged, drywall section and look for signs of leakage.
 Water damage should be centered around the faulty fixture.
 To double check, recreate the leak by running your shower or toilet and then inspecting the open ceiling for leaks.
 If you see water dripping, you’ve identified the source of your leak.
 Here’s how to repair leaking bathroom fixtures.

-Begin by checking your bathtub or shower insert for cracks.
+- Bathtub Leaks: Begin by checking your bathtub or shower insert for cracks.
 If you don’t notice any damage, run your bath or shower and inspect your ceiling leak.
 If you see drips, you’re likely suffering from a faulty drain gasket.
 Remove your old shower drain (most unscrew with a tub tool or channel-lock pliers) and inspect your gasket.
 If your drain’s gasket is old or missing, replace it with a new one.
 You can also use plumber’s putty to create a seal if you don’t have a gasket replacement.
 Call a pro if the leak persists.
 This could be the sign of a more serious plumbing problem.

-Spray water along your shower door and examine your ceiling.
+- Shower Leaks: Spray water along your shower door and examine your ceiling.
 Dripping water will confirm a faulty shower door seal.
 Install a shower door sweep—most designs snap onto your door—and run silicone caulk along the base of your shower.
 If your sliding shower door track is leaking, run a line of caulk along its base.
 Call a pro if your leaks continue.
 This could be the sign of further plumbing issues.

-Toilets use a wax seal to connect your toilet to your home’s plumbing system.
+- Toilet Leaks: Toilets use a wax seal to connect your toilet to your home’s plumbing system.
 Over time, these seals can age or break due to a loose toilet.
 To check your seal, flush your toilet and then examine your ceiling.
 If you see a leak, you could have a bad seal.
 Replace your wax seal to eliminate your leak.
 Call a pro if you continue to have leaks.
 Sometimes this is a sign of other plumbing problems.

 Your home’s plumbing lines can corrode or break and cause leaks.
 If your leak isn’t below any major appliance or fixture, it’s likely the result of a faulty pipe.
 Remove the affected drywall to gain access to the affected area.
 It’s best to use a small, handheld saw to clear away wet drywall.
 Larger saws can damage wiring and other piping.
 Inspect the piping for obvious signs of damage once the wet drywall is removed.
-Water can run along joists, pipes and wires, so you may have to search for the source.
-Once you find the faulty piping, remove the damaged section with a general pipe cutter.
+Water can run along joists, pipes, and wires, so you may have to search for the source.
+Once you find the faulty piping, remove the damaged section with a wide pipe cutter.
 Be sure the blades are rated for your piping’s material.
 Measure and install your new section of piping.
 If you’re replacing a copper pipe, be prepared to solder.
 Soldering requires working with flammable materials.
 If you’re unsure how to perform this task, call a pro.
-Soldering mistakes can lead to fires, serious burns and additional leaks.
+Soldering mistakes can lead to fires, serious burns, and additional leaks.